farosch/TaskFreak/README.md

-**Originally developed by Stan Ozier (http://www.taskfreak.com/original/download)**

-This version contains fixes for PHP7 and has the attachment plugin originally created by Dracon (https://www.dracon.biz/) already included.
+Originally developed by [Stan Ozier](http://www.taskfreak.com/original/download) this version contains fixes for PHP7 and has the attachment plugin originally created by [Dracon](https://www.dracon.biz/) already included.

 ***